wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Installation ==

-1. Ensure you have [WP e-Commerce](http://www.getshopped.org) plugin installed
+1. Ensure you have [WP e-Commerce](http://www.getshopped.org) or [WooCommerce](http://www.woothemes.com/woocommerce/) plugin installed
 2. Unzip and upload contents of the plugin to your `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Click on 'Smart Manager' option within WP e-Commerce sidebar menu